faizalrf/documentation/Xpand-10.5-ES.md

                                                    309 |  50.4M (0.01%) |  974.6G
 ```

 This confirms that the Xpand is running as a 3 node cluster.
-Next thing to do would be to set up MariaDB native replication so that the schema can be synchronized between all the MariaDB nodes because that is going to be our front-end for the application connections.
+The next thing to do would be to set up MariaDB native replication so that the schema can be synchronized between all the MariaDB nodes because that is going to be our front-end for the application connections.

-But for now, if we connect to the second or third MariaDB node, we will not be able to see the `testdb` that we created from MariaDB node 1, however if we connect to the Xpand nodes directly, any of them, the `testdb.tab` will be available.
+But for now, if we connect to the second or third MariaDB node, we will not be able to see the `testdb` that we created from MariaDB node 1, however, if we connect to the Xpand nodes directly, any of them, the `testdb.tab` will be available.
 This is because the MariaDB nodes are not replicating to other MariaDB nodes but Xpand is replicating the data natively.

-Solution to this problem is that we need to setup basic MariaDB replication between all the MariaDB nodes so that whenever we create a new non-Xpand object, it is available on all the nodes.
+The solution to this problem is that we need to set up basic MariaDB replication between all the MariaDB nodes so that whenever we create a new non-Xpand object, it is available on all the nodes.
 This setup however expects that we don't have a mixed InnoDB/Xpand replication as this can create conflicts since we are creating a Multi-Master replication setup so that Reads/Writes can be done from any of the nodes.
-Basically, we want only the meta data replicating like Databases and probably some other non Xpand objects so that these are available on each node.
+Basically, we want only the metadata replicating like Databases and probably some other non Xpand objects so that these are available on each node.

 When we are done, we will have a STAR Schema design where each node is replicating to each other node.
 No longer a 1 Primary and many Replica nodes.